Non-abelian Rees construction and pure motives: Applications to pure motives

-One has an equivariant map $\rm X\to \rm X_1$ and a section given by the specialization functor $\sC\to \sC_1$ induced by the specialization from $s$ to $t$ (Theorem \ref{T3} a)).
+On the other hand, one has a $G$-equivariant map $\rm X\to \rm X_1$, together with a $G$-equivariant section given by the specialization functor $\sC\to \sC_1$ induced by the specialization from $s$ to $t$ (Theorem \ref{T3} a) and \S \ref{spe}).

-\subsubsection{\it The example of Weil classes}
+\subsection{The example of Weil classes}

 Let $E$ be a CM field, \ie a totally imaginary quadratic extension of a totally real number field $E^+$.
-A Hodge structure $V$ of type $(1,0)+(0,1)$ with an action of $E$ is said to be of (split) Weil type if $V$ admits a totally isotropic $E$-subspace (of dimension $i$) with respect to some hermitian form $\langle -,-\rangle$ such that $tr_{E/\Q}\,\varepsilon\langle \,v,w\rangle $ polarizes $V$.
+A Hodge structure $V$ of type $(1,0)+(0,1)$ with an action of $E$ is said to be of (split) {\it Weil type} if $V$ admits a totally isotropic $E$-subspace (of dimension $i$) with respect to some hermitian form $\langle -,-\rangle$ such that $tr_{E/\Q}\,\varepsilon\langle \,v,w\rangle $ polarizes $V$.
 This implies that $(\bigwedge_E^{2i}\, V)(i)$ is of type $(0,0)$.
-If $V$ is the $H^1$ of an abelian variety, elements of $(\bigwedge_E^{2i}\, V)(i)$ are called Weil classes.
+If $V$ is the $H^1$ of an abelian variety, elements of $(\bigwedge_E^{2i}\, V)(i)$ are called {\it Weil classes}.

 When $E^+= \Q$, such classes have recently been shown to be algebraic \cite{Ma}.
-For other fields $E^+$, these motivated classes are not known to be algebraic (nor K\"unneth-algebraic).
+For other fields $E^+$, these motivated classes are not known to be algebraic, nor even K\"unneth-algebraic.

-One can associate to Weil classes compact abelian pencils $A\to S$ as in \cite{A3}.
-For a general point $s\in S$, the various embeddings $E^+\inj \R$ give rise to motives $N_s$ of rank $2$ with real coefficients (which split, after complexification, into the sum of a rank 1 motive $L_s$ and its complex-conjugate $\bar L_s \cong L^\vee_s$); to a motive $M^0$ of rank $2$ cut on $A$ (which also splits, after complexification, into the sum of two rank 1 motives $L, \bar L$); and to a morphism $\iota_s^\ast: M^0\to N_s$ (which splits after complexification into the sum of two morphisms $L\to L_s, \bar L \to \bar L_s$).
+Abelian varieties carrying Weil classes of `the same type' are parametrized by certain Shimura varieties of PEL type.
+As in \cite[\S 1.5]{A3}, one can construct compact abelian pencils $A\to S$ `of Weil type' such that for a general point $s\in S$, the various embeddings $E^+\inj \R$ give rise to a {\it motive $N_s$ of rank $2$ with real coefficients} (which splits, after complexification, into the sum of a rank 1 motive $L_s$ and its complex-conjugate $\bar L_s \cong L^\vee_s$); to a motive $M^0$ of rank $2$ cut on $A$ (which also splits, after complexification, into the sum of two rank 1 motives $L, \bar L$); and to a morphism $\iota_s^\ast: M^0\to N_s$, which splits after complexification into the sum of two morphisms $L\to L_s, \bar L \to \bar L_s$, which are isomorphisms in $\sC_{tann}=\sC_{mot}$.

-If the Weil classes are (K\"unneth-)algebraic, the quasi-homogeneous space $\rm X$ is a point.
-If no tensor power of Weil classes happened to be (K\"unneth-)algebraic, one could easily conclude that $G_1$ must be the Deligne torus ${\rm{Res}}_{\C/\R}\, \C^\ast$, $G_2= U^1$, and $G= G_1\times G_2$ (via Goursat's lemma).
-In this case, $\rm X_1$ would be a toric surface and $\rm X$ a toric variety of dimension $3$.